 Regulation of gene expression is the result of the combined control of transcription and RNA processing in the nucleus, as well as translation and mRNA decay in the cytoplasm.
 One of these processes, transcription of protein-encoding genes by RNA polymerase II (RNAPII), plays a central role in gene expression in all living organisms.
 RNAPII transcription is highly regulated at many steps, including initiation, elongation and termination, and tightly coordinated and linked to many other nuclear functions in a complex web of connections.
-The central coordinator that directs this regulatory network is the RNAPII itself, being the carboxy-terminal domain (CTD) of its largest subunit, Rpb1, of remarkable importance (Figure 1).
+The central coordinator that directs this regulatory network is the RNAPII itself, being the carboxy-terminal domain (CTD) of its largest subunit, Rpb1, of remarkable importance.
 Thus, RNAPII-CTD phosphorylation regulates and coordinates the entire transcription cycle with pre-mRNA processing and mRNA transport, and with chromatin remodeling and histone modifications.
 Therefore, RNAPII phosphorylation is one of the key processes in the regulation of gene expression in general.
-Consequently, deciphering the mechanisms that underlie RNAPII phosphorylation regulation has become one of the most studied issues in the field of gene expression.
+Whether other RNAPII subunits are subjected to phosphorylation and its relevance in gene transcription is unknown.
+In the case of RNAPI and RNAPIII, which not contain a CTD domain, little is known about their regulation by phosphorylation, and whether this is a mechanism that could be used to connect and coordinate RNAPs activity.
+Consequently, deciphering the mechanisms underlying RNAPs phosphorylation regulation is key to understand gene expression regulation.

 Miembros del grupo

 |Manuel Jesús Alfonso||Técnico de laboratorio|

 | Collin A; Araceli González-Jiménez A; González-Jiménez, M; Alfonso MJ; Calvo O. (2022).